elonen/py_microhtml/README.md

 </html>
 ```

+## Building

+To build a pypi package, simply issue `make`.
+It will install a venv, run tests, generate a .pyi (type/syntax completion stub) and build a source package (sdist).
+Use `make clean` to clean up.

+## Alternatives and acknowledgements

 If you find unicode characters in source code a horrendous abomination, and don't mind endless nested `with` expressions, you might prefer [Yattag](http://www.yattag.org/).

 Uses `tidylib` for pretty printing.
 Inspiration drawn from `pyhtml` by Cenk Altı.

+## Copyright

 Copyright 2019 Jarno Elonen.
 Released under the MIT license.
 See LICENSE for details.